 CMES Faculty Research Grant

-The Center for Middle Eastern Studies (CMES) is now offering two (2) summer 2017 faculty research awards for Middle East or North African studies-related research in the United States or abroad.
+The Center for Middle Eastern Studies (CMES) is now offering at least two (2) summer 2018 faculty research awards for Middle East or North African studies-related research in the United States or abroad.

 - All current UA faculty, including NTT faculty and adjunct faculty.